ropensci/gitignore/cran-comments.md

-This patch addresses CRAN check issues by skipping or excluding code chunks in vignettes when the internet or the gitignore API is unavailable.
+This patch resolves CRAN check issues by compiling vignettes locally to prevent CRAN errors in case the gitignore API is not accessible.

 ## Test environments